 It can be because they never learned (for whatever reason) what words to use to describe emotion.
-It can be because what they experience inside their minds is overwhelming to them (due to trauma or abuse) that words can't do justice.
+It can be because what they experience inside their minds is overwhelming to them (due to trauma or abuse), and words can't do justice.
 Particularly with regard to severe trauma and abuse, words fail to capture the magnitude of internal reactions.

-In such cases where words are not available or are inadequate to contain emotional experience, what is left to a person trying to cope with that experience is to express it physically.
+In such cases where words are not available or are inadequate to contain emotional experience, the only thing left is to express it physically.
 This process of physical expression of inner experience is sometimes called "acting out."

-One rather impulsive and aggressive form of acting out involves inflicting wounds on one's self with the intention of using these physical wounds as a communications device.
+One rather impulsive and aggressive form of acting out involves inflicting wounds on yourself with the intention of using these physical wounds as a communication device.

-People who self-injure as a means of communication may be doing it to draw attention to themselves (e.g., as a means of calling for help, not unlike a suicide attempt), or they may simply be trying to document to themselves that their internal experience of pain is valid and worthy.
+People who self-injure as a means of communication may be doing it to draw attention to themselves, or they may simply be trying to document to themselves that their internal experience of pain is valid and worthy.
 Some people who have been abused or neglected may not take their own emotional pain seriously until it has been rendered as physical damage.

 5. To Self-Punish

-One of the lasting long-term effects of abuse is, for some people, that the voice or perspective of the abuser gets implanted into the minds of the victims in such a way that the victim starts to judge him or herself in the same way that the original abuser did and then starts to be motivated to punish him or herself.
+For some people, one of the lasting long-term effects of abuse is that the voice or perspective of the abuser gets implanted into the minds of the victims in such a way that the victim starts to judge themselves in the same way that the original abuser did and then starts to be motivated to punish themselves.

 There's nothing magical about how this abuse implantation process works.
-In any relationship, each partner builds a mental model of the other partner into their own minds, and uses this model to predict what the other will do.
+In any relationship, each partner builds a mental model of the other partner in their own mind and uses this model to predict what the other will do.

 In the case of the abuser-victim relationship, the victim builds a model of the abuser.
-The abuser's words such as "because you're dumb, you're worthless, you're a failure" become a rational for the abuse.
+The abuser's words become a rationale for the abuse.
 It's not long before those words resonate in the victim's head without them being said by the abuser.
-Then they start attacking themselves in the absence of the abuser.
+Then, they start attacking themselves in the absence of the abuser.